 Roses can survive black spot but it does affect growth and the abundance of flowers, so it is always important to get it treated.

 Black spot is most prevalent when the weather in Summer is both warm and wet and can be also related to a shortage of potash (potassium) in the soil.
-However black spot is now so prevalent that it can spread even when conditions are not ideal.
+However black spot is now so prevalent that they can spread even when conditions are not ideal.

 How to Save a Yellowing Rose Bush with Black Spot